actellim/bashbot/readme.md

 # Bashbot

 Bashbot is a command line tool designed to invoke a model in ollama through the shell.
+The eventual goal is to add agentic capabilities.
+Enpowering the models to interact with the world, using tool calls, in anticipation of more capable local models.

 ## Future Plans

-- Implement a way to store calls.
 - Implement a way to search through past calls as a form of psuedo "memory".
 - Design tools for the model to use, specifically:
     - A way for the model to query it's own memories.